ethereum-optimism/optimism/.gitbook/FAQ.md

 The users who choose to take advantage of this bridging between L1 and L2 will pay a small convenience fee that is shared among the liquidity providers of the pools backing the swaps.
 Acting as liquidity providers is just the first of several staking opportunities Boba will roll out to the community.
 The higher level goal is to encourage broad participation in the operations and governance of Boba.
 As a tokenized, EVM-compatible L2, Boba is in a position to use the Boba token responsibly for the long-term sustainability of the network.

+One of the easiest way to bridge funds from and to Boba is the [Light Bridge](https://gateway.boba.network).

 ## How are developers incentivized to build on Boba?

 The high gas fees of Ethereum itself is a pretty strong incentive for developers to move to layer 2 networks like Boba.
 Boba not only helps Ethereum scale, but also allows contracts to tap into advanced off-chain compute capabilities that are not available on other chains.
 Boba also has plans to create an ecosystem fund to incentivize some of the early-stage projects that are just starting out and that plan to launch interesting apps.
 It’s going to take some time to put something like that together.
 That’s in our plans.